-

 Tax Identification Number (TIN)

-If you will not be residing in Denmark during parts or your entire employment with SDU, you must report your foreign TIN to SDU.
+If you will not be residing in Denmark during parts of or for your entire employment with SDU, you must report your international TIN to SDU.
 This also applies if you will be posted outside of Denmark during your employment.

 -